SarLo20/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

-Code Book for Course Project
+# Code Book for Getting_And_Cleaning_Data_Course_Project

-intention: describes the variables, the data, and any transformations or work that was performed to clean up the data
+# intention: describes the variables, the data, and any transformations or work
+# that was performed to clean up the data